juliacodez/vonage-campus-voice-workshop/answer-call.md

 $app->run();
 ```

 Save the code into `index.php`.
-This example uses the Slim Framework (v3) microframework for some lightweight input/output handling and routing.
-To include this in your project, use Composer:

-`composer require slim/slim:3.8`

 Then try using the built-in PHP webserver to serve the code:

 `php -S localhost:3000`